nrb171/EXMIRAS/docs/instructions.md

     - *`ex.dTevap % K, [sx, sy, sz], dependent`*: the change in atmospheric temperature from evaporative processes.

 ### running the simulation
 3. Once all of the properties have been set, you can run the simulation using the `ex = ex.integrate();` class method.
 This will simulate a single time step and update all of the properties at each time step.
+A full example of performing the DA, coupling the simulation, and plotting results is available at [`rhiToEXMIRASTIMREXSpol.m`](/scripts/rhiToEXMIRASTIMREXSpol.m).
+A template to run an idealized simulation is available at [`template.m`](/scripts/template.m).

-If you want to record the simulation's result at each time steps, using something like the following code snippet:
+Or, a sample below shows how to record the simulation's result at each time step:

     ```matlab
     T = zeros(numSteps, sz);